 It’s not news that dockless bikes schemes have encountered a few problems, particularly in Europe and North America.
-In this article, we look more closely at the issues dockless bike schemes have faced, and how operators have tackled them.
+Here, we look more closely at the issues dockless bike schemes have faced, and how operators have tackled them.

 Dockless bikes have hit the headlines in recent weeks, and not in a positive way.
-Bikes being stolen, vandalised, discarded, piled up in corners to make street art (innovative though that is), have cast the schemes’ sustainability in doubt.
+Bikes being stolen, vandalized, discarded and piled up in corners to make street art have cast the schemes’ sustainability in doubt.

 There should be no ecological or practical downside to dockless bikes.
 They are cheap, green and accessible.
 Why wouldn’t we welcome the scheme and take care of the bikes?

 But all over the world, dockless bike schemes have experienced problems with bad behaviour from its users.
-In Bejing, China, there are 16 million dockless bikes.
-And perhaps it’s their oversupply which has meant that bikes get dumped randomly in streets and public squares, countless get stolen or thrown into lakes and rivers, or vandals.
+In Beijing, China, there are 16 million dockless bikes.
+And perhaps it’s their oversupply which has meant that bikes get dumped randomly in streets and public squares, countless get stolen or thrown into lakes and rivers.

 The problem has led commentators to question society’s commitment to morality or the ‘tragedy of the commons’ – that we are so self-interested we can’t use shared or public resources properly.

 Wherever there are human settlements, there is anti-social behaviour.
-So, the fact that dockless bikes have been vandalised or stolen should be no surprise.
+So the fact that dockless bikes have been vandalized or stolen should be no surprise.

 Given their importance to our environment, the public reaction to the bikes in Manchester was something of a tragedy.
 But how do companies deal with the problem?